|

 guitars.

-on both sides of the neck the body had extending arms, ending in
+The lyre guitar had on both sides of the neck a body

-some way on a piece that joined up with the tuning head.
+device that joined up with the tuning head.
+Many had a normal

-It was mainly played by ladies (of standing).
-The
+The lyre guitar was mainly played by ladies

-shortlived rage has only provided us with a wide range of pieces
+The shortlived rage has only provided us with a wide range of

 |